Evergreen Comfrey (Dwarf)

 This plant have been grown organically at KoruKai Herb Farm, Banks Peninsula.
 Free from synthetic fertiliser, pesticides and herbicides.

 You will get 3 dormant root pieces.
-Please find growing information and a picture below.
+Please find growing information and photos below.

 $19.90